DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 ## **5. Measuring Overestimation (False Alarms and Risk Inflation)**

-Another important question is: **Does the model overestimate fire risk?**

 To measure **how much fire risk is overestimated**, we:
 - Picked a **threshold** where **precision and recall are equal** (a balanced point).
 - Calculated the **overestimation rate** using: